General Agreement on Tariffs and Trade: Initial round

 Preparatory sessions were held simultaneously at the UNCTE regarding the GATT.
 After several of these sessions, 23 nations signed the GATT on 30 October 1947 in Geneva, Switzerland.
 It came into force on 1 January 1948.
 From the outset, government procurement was excluded from the scope of the agreement.

+The first round of negotiations were conducted through a request-and-offer procedure inherited from practices used by the United States under the Reciprocal Tariff Act of 1934.
+Each Contracting Party first circulated lists of the tariff reductions it sought from each other participant, then responded with lists of offers, after which the parties negotiated bilaterally; between January and mid-June 1947 the 93 pairs of countries held almost 300 bilateral meetings.
+Under the principal supplier rule, a country would normally negotiate a reduction on a product only with the country that had been its principal supplier of that product.
+The most favoured nation clause ensured that every concession reached bilaterally was then extended to all other participants.
+Concessions took two forms: a reduction of the tariff, or a "binding" that committed the country not to raise the existing rate.

 Annecy Round: 1949

 The second round took place in 1949 in Annecy, France.
 13 countries took part in the round.
 The main focus of the talks was more tariff reductions, around 5,000 in total.

 Torquay Round: 1951

 The third round occurred in Torquay, England, in 1951.
 Thirty-eight countries took part in the round.
 8,700 tariff concessions were made totalling the remaining amount of tariffs to ¾ of the tariffs which were in effect in 1948.
 The contemporaneous rejection by the U.S. of the Havana Charter signified the establishment of the GATT as a governing world body.